 Email Chat & Support Ticket Etiquette

-Having been on both sides of chat and support ticket requests, I can speak from experience that how you communicate can make a huge difference.
-Both from the results you’ll receive and how the support agent will interact with you.
+Having been on both sides of chat and support ticket requests, I can speak from experience that how you communicate can make a huge difference in terms of the results you’ll receive and how the support agent will interact with you.

 But we are all human beings.
 And negating that fact to be bossy, demanding, or downright rude doesn’t help either side.

-Support Ticket and Chat Etiquette include the same issues I type about all the time.
+Support Ticket and Chat Etiquette include the same issues I always type about.
 Typing with “knowledge, understanding, and courtesy.”

-Especially with support chats, we have limited space, and it is in real-time.
-So extra effort needs to be made to be clear and concise.
+We have limited space, and support chats are in real-time, so extra effort must be made to be clear and concise.

 Let’s define the word support, so we are all on the same page: